 Countries like China and Japan are often touted for their vertiginous skyscrapers and busy subway systems, yet they have so many beautiful natural landscapes in which to get lost.
 Some of the most Instagrammable falls include Kuang Phapheng Falls in Don Khong, Laos (called ‘the Niagara falls of Asia’), Kawasan Waterfall in Cebu, the Philippines (with its stunning turquoise waters and lush green surrounds), and Sekumpul Waterfalls in Bali (known as ‘the Seven Waterfalls’).
 The purity and clarity of the waters are just about as inviting as it gets, and indeed, there are many adventures to be had in nature – think snorkelling amidst huge sea turtles in Palawan, canyoning in Borneo, or ‘shooting the rapids’ in Pagsanjan Falls.

 Asia boasts a unique vibe that marries natural and city escapes.
 From relaxing retreats where you can practice yoga or meditation under the guiding hand of a seasoned master, to gourmet tours where you can sample traditional treats, Asia has something for everyone.
 Countries like the Philippines and Thailand are also known for their top-rated customer service.
-Everywhere you go, you are greeted with a smile - with so much beauty around you, you too might just find many great reasons to smile.
+Everywhere you go, you are greeted with a smile.
+If you travel and live in Asia with so much beauty around you, you too might just find many great reasons to smile.

 The above video is made using InVideo